jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 ## Averages and variability already calculated ##

-I'll start with method 1 which assumes you have already calculated averages and variability because it's easier for the R beginner, and it is still generally how I would approach this task (data dependent).
+I'll start with method 1 which assumes you have already calculated averages and variability for your samples.

 ### One Variable ###
 Here is an example of the layout for your data with variables/categories as rows, and averages and standard deviation (calculated already in excel), as columns.
 In the first example, I'm going to use simple data where I only have one variable.